ayonious/nested-rules-engine/README.md

 // Step4: Execute Engine
 const res = executeEngine(inputs, functions, rules);

+// Output res:
+/*
+[{
+	payload: 'doing homework',
+	effort: 'im getting sick'
+}]
+*/
 ```

 ## Documentation
 Engine Execution Signature:
 ```
-executeEngine(inputs, functions, rules, options);
+executeEngine(variables, functions, rules, options);
 ```

 ### Inputs

-#### inputs: Collection of input values/ constants on which rule engine will execute
+#### variables: Collection of values on which rule engine will execute
+You can change these collection of variables (Add/Edit/Delte them) as you traverse the decision tree of rules.

 Sample
 ```
 {